kerriegeil/NMSU-USDA-ARS-AI-Workshops/index.md

 {% include feature_row id="intro" type="center" %}

-This site contains learning materials for two AI Workshops run by [New Mexico State University Klipsch School of Electrical and Computer Engineering](https://ece.nmsu.edu/) and the [USDA Agricultural Research Service](https://ars.usda.gov):
+This site contains learning materials for two AI Workshops run by [New Mexico State University Klipsch School of Electrical and Computer Engineering](https://ece.nmsu.edu/) and the [USDA Agricultural Research Service](https://ars.usda.gov).
+Participants are introduced to basic concepts via powerpoint lecture and guided through hands-on programming in an interactive jupyter notebook framework.
+Participants are encouraged to actively modify and expand the provided python code, and to bring their own imagery for analysis.

  - AI Workshop 1: Intro to Image Processing, Classical Machine Learning, and Deep Learning

+This three-day workshop covers the basics of image processing, classical machine learning, and deep learning in python.
+Topics in image processing include the basics of image processing, including conventions of image representation, visualization, common transformations, and filtering operations.
+Topics in classical machine learning will include the basics of feature extraction and labels; training, testing, and validation; and common methods for image classification.
+Topics in deep learning will include the basics of convolutional neural networks; training, testing, and validation in deep learning; and transfer learning.

 - AI Workshop 2: Advanced Topics in Deep Learning for Image Proccessing

-The workshops cover the basics of image processing using classical machine learning techniques as well as provide more in-depth exploration of some common deep learning architectures used in image processing.
-Participants are introduced to the basic concepts via powerpoint lecture and guided through hands-on programming in an interactive jupyter notebook framework.
+This two-day workshop provides more in-depth exploration of some common deep learning architectures used in image processing.
+The first day covers methods to explore, visualize, and modify network architectures.
+The second day covers extensions to the convolutional neural network for such tasks as image segmentation, object detection, and spatio-temporal analysis.

 {% include feature_row %}